Members area

 Social worker for deaf people

 A social worker who specialises in working with deaf people.
-They support families with claiming welfare benefits or with obtaining equipment.
-They may also help families to access other services, such as family sign language classes.
+They support families with claiming welfare benefits or getting equipment.
+They may also help families access other services, such as family sign language classes.

 Soundfield system